s8sg/go_jolokia/README.md

 ### Usage

 #### Step 1 : Get It
-To get the go-jolokia install Go and execute the below command
+To get the go_jolokia install Go and execute the below command
 ```
-go get github.com/swarvanusg/go-jolokia
+go get github.com/swarvanusg/go_jolokia
 ```

 #### Step 2 : Initiate a client